fipachu/fipachu/README.md

 👀 I’m interested in science, programming, and socializing.
 🌱 I’m currently learning Python with hyperskill.org ([profile](https://hyperskill.org/profile/88482844)).[^1]
 💞️ I’m currently looking to collaborate on socializing.
-📫 How to reach me: I'm not sure.
-How does one reach anything?
+📫 How to reach me: Facebook.
+Otherwise open a pull request to fipachu/fipachu or something, you'll figure it out.

 🦀 Rust good C bad.
 Rust foundation stinky.